What is Matter? The new smart home standard explained

 In late 2022, Amazon rolled out Matter to 17 Echo devices before announcing at CES 2023 that it would bring the standard to stacks more devices including thermostats, blinds, and sensors – bringing the total number of supported Matter devices to well over 100 million.

 Amazon also said it will enable support for Matter device setup in the Alexa iOS app and Thread border router support on the Echo (4th Gen).

 For the tech-minded, Matter will work by enabling IP (internet protocol) networking between devices using Bluetooth Low Energy and Wi-Fi.
 This will allow not only physical smart home devices to connect but also their apps and cloud services to talk to each other.
 It’s an open-source protocol, too, meaning anyone will be able to draw on the combined smart home expertise of the world’s biggest tech firms.

 In theory, this should put an end not only to compatibility woes when shopping, but also to having to use dozens of different apps to control different aspects of your smart home and constantly delve into the advanced settings to achieve the kind of routine or automated functionality you want, and so on.

 Who is supporting Matter – and what will work with Matter?

 The body behind Matter is called the Connectivity Standards Alliance, and as we’ve said it has over 100 major tech players on its book.
-Crucially for the smart home wars, rivals Amazon, Apple and Google are all committed to getting on the same page for the new protocol – as are the likes of Meta/Facebook, IKEA, iRobot, TCL, Signify (aka Philips Hue) and Samsung’s SmartThings.
+Crucially for the smart home wars, rivals Amazon, Apple and Google are all committed to getting on the same page for the new protocol – as are the likes of Meta/Facebook, Ikea, iRobot, TCL, Signify (aka Philips Hue), Nanoleaf, Eve and Samsung’s SmartThings.